zwang695/alexa-skills-list/skills/B01A06BU8E/README.md

 * *Alexa, start AccuWeather.*

-* *Alexa, ask AccuWeather if there are any weather alerts.*
+* *Alexa, ask AccuWeather what is the weather like today?*

-* *Alexa, ask AccuWeather what time the sun will rise.*
+* *Alexa, ask AccuWeather what is the weather for next weekend?*

-Stay connected to the latest in weather forecasting with AccuWeather – Weather for Life.
-Ask for weather alerts, sunrise, sunset, moonset, moonrise & moon phase.

-Only supports United States cities.
-New features to come!

-If you have any suggestions, feel free to send feedback!
+Need to know the weather forecast up to 15 days from now?
+Just ask AccuWeather – Weather for Life.
+Our updated skill includes great new features to keep you connected to the Superior Accuracy more people trust than any other weather source.
+Simply ask for weather forecasts including RealFeel temperature up to 15 days out for any global location.
+Plus, get severe weather alerts, local summaries, weekend forecasts, sunrise/sunset to help you plan with confidence.

 ***